Freshmen/Alumni Summer Internship Program (F/ASIP)

 The first part of F/ASIP is SP.800 (3 credits) and runs during the month of January and through the early part of the spring semester.
 SP.800 consists of online webinars, a full day symposium at the end of January, spring semester classes, peer mentor meetings and assignments.

-We run two full day symposiums in January, but you only need to attend one.
-If you have a conflict, you can come to morning of one day and the afternoon of another.
+We run two full day symposiums in January at the end of the very last week, but you only need to attend one.
+If you have a conflict, you can come to the morning of one day and the afternoon of another.

 The second part of F/ASIP, SP.801 (3 credits), prepares students for the Fall Career Fair and launching into their sophomore year internship search.
 SP.801 consists of an online webinar, virtual hangouts, homework assignments and a presentation on your summer experience.